riskfintech-ltd/devops-actions/README.md

 # RFT custom Github workflow action helpers
+A reference Github workflow file is in ./github/workflows/example.yaml

 ## Prepare build
 Prepare set of variables related to project build that will be used later.

 ### Input